BedBox and the Airlines

 Into The Future

-Later this year, we have been invited to meet with IATA (International Air Transport Association), in order to get a more standardized approach towards the BedBox.
+We are actively working on getting universal guidelines for comfort devices such as the BedBox, and have decided to join IATA as a strategic partner.
 IATA is the biggest airline membership organization, and represents more than 270 airlines globally.
-In addition, we have a new product on our drawing table which we also want to present, and that we know many of you will appreciate.
-This is still top secret but we are so excited to tell you more! 🙂
+In addition, we have a new product on our drawing table, that we know many of you will appreciate.
+This is still top secret but we are so excited to tell you more soon! 🙂